CAIRN-Guides/CAIRN/README.md

 - A familiar interface for viewing and editing document metadata
 - Collaborative tagging and categorization
-- Bi-directional synchronization with the PostgreSQL database
+- Bi-directional synchronization with the Supabase PostgreSQL database

 The system uses four sheets:
 1. **Documents** - Main sheet for document metadata and tagging